Skip to main content

 3. Goal nodes are excluded from switching.

-2. Architecture Compatibility: OrchLLM does not support mother-child bot architecture.
+2. Architecture Compatibility: OrchLLM does not support mother-child AI-agent architecture.

 3. Language Availability: Currently, OrchLLM is only available in English.